How to Measure Website Success: 10+ Metrics You Need to Know About

-All of the aforementioned online marketing metrics let you know how many people come to your site and how much time they spend with your content.
-The next important thing is to make people take certain action on your site, thus transforming them into contributors and active participants on your web page.
+The aforementioned online marketing metrics let you know how many people come to your site and how much time they spend with your content.
+The next important thing is to get people to take certain actions on your website.
+Turn them into contributors and active participants on your webpage.

-- Downloads of free data like ebooks, educational resources, free trials, and other data play major importance if you want to establish better relationships with your audience.
-In order to make a person download something from your site, they should be heavily interested in your products and services.
-So, the more times people download your data the more are they involved with your project.
+- Downloads of free data like ebooks, educational resources, free trials, and other data are important if you want to establish better relationships with your audience.
+To make a person download something from your site, they should be heavily interested in your products and services.
+So, the more times people download your data, the more they engage with your project.

-- Providing your visitors with a chance to comment on your content is a great way to measure user engagement and customer retention rate.
-If your words evoke any emotions or ideas of your public, then it was worth to take an effort and share your knowledge with the audience.
+- Giving your visitors a chance to comment on your content is great.
+This helps in measuring user engagement and customer retention rates.
+If your words evoke any emotions or ideas in your public, then it is worth it to make an effort and share your knowledge with the audience.

-- If comments can show you how many people were moved by reading your post, by means of social shares you can discover how many of them would recommend your content to their followers.
-With the help of social shares stats, you can find out what pieces of your site’s content are viral and what pages of your site are the strongest in terms of driving referral traffic.
+- If comments can show you how many people were moved by reading your post using social shares, you can discover how many of them would recommend your content to their followers.
+With the help of social share statistics, you can find out which parts of your website content are viral.
+And also, which pages on your site are the strongest in generating referral traffic.

 - Backlinks are created whenever a different website links to yours.
 Such software as Google Analytics and Pingbacks can help you measure this wisely.

-- Conversion rates are the number of unique site visitors measured against the number of conversions that were recorded on your site.
+- Conversion rates are the number of unique site visitors measured against the number of conversions recorded on your site.

-- Newsletter subscribers are one of that website success metric that lets you measure how man many people enjoy your content and are ready to keep coming back for more updates.
+- Newsletter subscribers are one of the site’s success metrics.
+They allow you to measure how many people like your content and are ready to keep coming back.

-If you sell any kind of products or services on your site, then you need to keep a close eye on the performance of your offers by means of sales metrics.
-In order to track sales metrics more effectively, make sure that all trackable components of your site are placed exactly where they are supposed to be.
-For example, use prominent CTAs on a landing page, include CTAs in your blog posts, newsletter, etc. This can provide you with a better understanding of what particular content of your site drives users to make purchases.
+If you sell any products or services on your site, you need to keep a close eye on the performance of your offers by means of sales metrics.
+To most effectively track sales metrics, ensure all trackable components on your website are exactly where they should be.
+For example, use prominent CTAs on a landing page, and include CTAs in your blog posts, newsletter, etc. This can provide you with a better understanding of what particular content of your site drives users to make purchases.

-- Purchasing customers over total traffic reveal your buyers as a percentage of your overall traffic.
+- Purchasing customers over total traffic reveals your buyers as a percentage of your overall traffic.

-- Purchasing customers over subscribers and leads metrics are used to measure the number of customers that started making purchases after taking any kind of other actions on your site (like subscribing to your newsletter, for example).
+- Customers purchase metrics instead of subscribers, and leads measure the number of customers that start making purchases after taking any other action on your website (such as subscribing to your newsletter, for example).